How to Survive Freshman Year at UT Tyler

 Tip 4: Get involved with a student club.

 One of the best pieces of advice for freshmen is to join a student club.
 Finding a group that fits your interests is a great way to make new friends and will provide you with a sense of community.
 There are dozens of groups to choose from.
 Check out the Student Life section of UT Tyler’s website for a full list of student organizations, clubs, and Greek life chapters.

-Tip 5: Try to be outgoing even if you have a shy personality.
+Tip 5: Be outgoing even if you have a shy personality.

 Making new friends as a freshman can be difficult for students with shy personalities.
-The best way to remedy shyness as a freshman is to realize that every other freshman struggles with the same uncertainty at first.
+The best way to remedy shyness as a freshman is to realize that every other freshman struggles initially with the same uncertainty.
 The best thing to do is just to put yourself out there; with practice, outgoing habits will start to feel more natural.
 Raise your hand in class, talk to the person next to you on the bus, and embrace new experiences that come your way.

 Tip 6: Don’t obsess over a bad grade.

 College exams are a lot different from high school exams.
 Teachers will expect you to learn a bulk of the material on your own from assigned readings, and the tests will cover larger amounts of material than you might be used to.
 Don’t panic if you make a bad grade because it’s likely that you’ll make a poor grade on at least one assignment or test.
 When that happens, remember that it’s only one grade, and it’s best to let go of the little things.
 Forgive yourself and challenge yourself to do better on the next one.

 Time management is essential for working professionals, and the best time to develop those skills is during college.
 You can use these tips to help better manage your time: